nwaweru/studio/README.md

 Kindly use the repo as a template.
 My setup may not work for you plus I am always updating the repo.

-If you are more script-oriented, feel free to send suggestions to me via ndiranguwaweru@gmail.com
+If you are more script-oriented, feel free to send suggestions to me via nwaweru@drash.co.ke